krishansubudhi/krishansubudhi.github.io/_posts/2019-07-07-PyTorch-Distributed.md

 ### Note

-for _address in use _ errors, check which process is using the port
+for _address in use _ errors, check which process is using the port and kill that.

     !netstat -tulpn| grep 29500